The World's Oldest Cattle Breed

 If you are thinking of adding cattle to your life, we highly encourage you to purchase a basic care book off of Amazon or your local stores to give you a good basis to start.
 So much with animal care and cost is about prevention and that comes from knowledge.
 This book will also make a great reference tool for you as questions arise during your cattle ownership, as they often do for us still!
 We are always learning something new.

 -We do not sell unweaned calves.
 This is an important time in a calf's life as it learns how to be a highland and learns manners and skills from its mother.
 A calf will still be friendly and bond with humans later without being 'bottle fed in your kitchen'.
-We understand the idea of bottle feeding a baby seems very fun but it isn't necessarily what's best for the animal.
+We understand the idea of bottle feeding a baby seems very fun but it isn't necessarily what's best for the animal or safe for you later.
 We respect the cattle as cattle and want mentally healthy animals for the long run.

 -We do not sell to 'single cow households'.
 Cattle are herd animals and highlands particularly are very social animals which need a herd of their own.